 Twenty-six letters — a lifetime of useful (and sometimes downright beautiful) advice.
-Here is our A to Z of the traits, mores and concepts that make a true gentleman in these tricky times.
+Allow us to present our A to Z of the traits, characteristics and concepts that make a true gentleman in these tricky times.
 Consider it a lexicon of The Done Thing.
-An ABC of the 123s.
+An ABC of your 123s.
 An alphabetical etiquette guide.
-Yes, why not — An Alphabetiquette.
+Yes, why not — an ‘alphabetiquette’.

 A is for Après-ski

 Let’s start as we mean to finish (i.e semi-dressed with a magnum of dubious Alpine spirit in someone else’s hot tub.)
 Because it’s important that a gentleman knows how to enjoy his time off — whether that be on the slopes, in the quiet of his lunch break, or dangling from the mast of a yacht.
 A man is not his career.
 Whether your hobbies include woodwork, the French horn, or consuming a cubic foot of fondue at short notice, throw yourself into the extracurriculars with the same gusto you’d show in the workplace.
 ‘Work hard, play hard’ is fine as a mantra — but it’s better still to work smart and play smarter.
 And remember: there’s no endeavour more serious than having fun.

 Quitting your day job to follow entrepreneurial dreams?
 Standing up to a gaggle of no good louts attempting to relieve an old lady of her handbag?
 Bravery comes in many forms but, when called on, a gentleman knows when he must step up and make a difference.
 And if it all ends badly?
 It’ll simply make for a richer obituary.